 Quarterbacks

 Trevor Lawrence (Jax) — Liam Coen told ESPN’s Dan Graziano that the team has been “working the heck out progression drills” because the book on Lawrence has been that he struggles when the defense takes away his first read.
-Coen added that they want him to get used to comfortable running more when his reads are taken away, much like how Baker Mayfield ran more under Coen last season.
+Lawrence led the league in first-read throw rate in each of the last three seasons, sitting between 75% and 77.3% in those campaigns.
+Coen wants Lawrence to get comfortable running more when his reads are taken away, much like how Baker Mayfield ran more under Coen last season.
 Mayfield more than doubled his career-best rushing mark with 378 yards, averaging 2.5 scrambles per game.
 Lawrence averaged 1.3 scrambles per game last season, turning in a career-low 11.9 rushing YPG.
 He isn’t prolific enough of a runner to elevate into the elite tier at the position.
-Still, an additional scramble or two per game would elevate his fantasy floor to give himself a chance to finish as a top-12 QB.
+Still, an additional scramble or two per game would elevate his fantasy floor to give him a chance to finish as a top-12 QB.
 (Added Aug.
 4)

 Joe Flacco (Cle) — The Athletic’s Zac Jackson wrote that “Flacco has gone from presumed favorite to strong favorite” since the start of training camp.
-Kenny Pickett is top competitor for the gig, and he’s been limited by a hamstring injury since July 26, which opened the door for Flacco to perform well in more first-team reps.
+Kenny Pickett is the top competitor for the gig, and he’s been limited by a hamstring injury since July 26, which opened the door for Flacco to perform well in more first-team reps.
 FanDuel sportsbook has moved Flacco to a -215 favorite to be the Week 1 starter, well ahead of Pickett (+340), Dillon Gabriel (+600), and Shedeur Sanders (+2000).
+The Browns listed Flacco as the starter on their first unofficial depth chart.
+He’s also the only QB who has remained healthy in the early part of training camp, which is why they signed Tyler Huntley on Aug.
+4 to be a camp arm.
 I’m hoping Flacco wins the job out of training camp to give this passing game more fantasy juice, at least to start the season before the younger quarterbacks eventually take over.
-(Added Aug.
-4)
+(Updated Aug.
+5)

 Running Backs